 Installation depends on your target platform.
 Normally, you can install as described on this page.
-However, the release notes on the downloads page might have further download and installation instructions specific to each release and the compatibility page lists further information for each platform.
+However, the release notes and the downloads page might have further download and installation instructions specific to each release and the compatibility page lists further information for each platform.

 We recommend that you use your distribution's official packages, mentioned here.